 For the gadget lover or trekker who goes off the grid for weeks at a time, a portable solar panel can provide juice for smartphones, GPS devices, satellite communicators, and even headlamps.
 For longer off-grid activity, a solar panel could be the key to charging a smartphone enough to call 911 and save a life.

-The Anker 21W PowerPort Solar 2 Charger offers one of the best values, but the BioLite SolarPanel 5+ includes a built-in battery, which means you can hang this off your backpack during the day and then charge your phone from the built-in battery at night.
+The Goal Zero Nomad 7 Plus Solar Panel is a solid value and works well while the BioLite SolarPanel 5+ includes a built-in battery, which means you can hang this off your backpack during the day and then charge your phone from the built-in battery at night.
 Of course, you can charge your phone or an extra battery — see below — with the Goal Zero easily enough, too.

 20. Battery Charger